Russell Coutts Sailing Foundation

 The Level Three course suits returning participant's that have completed Learn to Sail Level One and Learn to Sail Level Two.
 Sailors previously enrolled in Level Two during Term One of this year should consider this course.
 This course focuses on introducing beginner racing skills in a relaxed environment.

 Don't forget, like any sport, some sailors will develop competitive streaks whereas others may not.
-Appreciating this difference in the individual is a unique skill of ours at the RCSF and we continue to dedicate a large focus on enjoyment and non-conventional activities and drills in this stage of learning.
+Appreciating this difference in the individual is a unique skill of ours at the RCSF and we continue to dedicate a large focus on enjoyment and non-conventional activities and games in this stage of learning.
 Skill acquisition through enjoyment will help provide these sailors an opportunity to take part in club racing confidently in the future should they desire.

 Boat use is still included in the course fee however sailors at this level should provide their own sailing clothing including helmet and lifejacket.